How to Make Adorable Polar Bear Cookies

 - Next, flood it.
 You don’t have to wait for the outline to dry.
 You can just go for it so it will look smooth without any edges.

-- Add a white royal icing line on the nose so it looks super shiny.
+- Pipe a white royal icing line on the nose so it looks super shiny.

-- Add a drop of white royal icing to use to glue the eyes on the bear’s face.
+- Add a drop of white royal icing to use as glue so the eyes will stay on the bear’s face.

-- Let the cookies dry completely before you package them or stack them on a platter.
+- Now it’s time to add the candy eyes and then let the cookies dry completely before you package them or stack them on a platter.

 The mittens, hearts, and gloves decorated with Sky Blue icing, but keep in mind, you can decorate them in many different colors.
 I’m working on a tutorial so I’ll show you my favorite colors soon.

+People think I’m a little strange because I love snow.
+It’s because the snow is magical and when it falls it’s beautiful.
 Do you like snow?
 What about bear cookies?
-If you do, here are a few tutorial you might enjoy.
-Snow Globe Cookies, How to Stencil Cookies with Royal Icing, Decorated Polar Bear Cookies, and Polar Bear Cookies with a Baby Cutter.
+If you do, here are a few cookies you might enjoy Snow Globe Cookies, How to Stencil Cookies with Royal Icing, Decorated Polar Bear Cookies, and Polar Bear Cookies with a Baby Cutter.

 What kind of cookies are you decorating this Christmas?
 I’d love to see them!